 For more detailed information on how to assemble the recipe, or if you’re looking for a more traditional tiramisu, please refer to my other tiramisu post.

-- 1 cup brewed espresso or strong coffee (made of 1 cup hot water mixed with 2 tablespoons instant coffee granules or espresso powder)
+- 1 cup (240 ml) brewed espresso or strong coffee (made of 1 cup hot water mixed with 2 tablespoons instant coffee granules or espresso powder)

 - 2 tablespoons granulated sugar

-- 2 tablespoons coffee or almond liquor (optional)
+- 2 tablespoons coffee or almond liqueur, optional

 - 1 teaspoon pure vanilla extract

-- For coffee syrup: In a small bowl, combine hot coffee, 2 tablespoons sugar, and 2 tablespoons liquor.
+- For coffee syrup: In a small bowl, combine hot coffee, 2 tablespoons sugar, and 2 tablespoons liqueur.
 Mix until sugar dissolves.
 Set aside to cool.

 - For filling: In a large bowl, whisk mascarpone vigorously by hand until creamy and smooth.
 Whisk in vanilla extract and alcohol.
 In a different mixer bowl, whisk together heavy cream and sugar using an electric mixer until stiff peaks form.
 Fold whipped cream into mascarpone in 2 additions until mixture is smooth.